otrv4/otrv4/otrv4.md

   The input string given by the user at runtime.
 ```

-Then the SHA3-256 hash of the above is taken, and the digest becomes the actual
+Then the SHA3-512 hash of the above is taken, and the digest becomes the
-secret (x or y) to be used in SMP.
-The additional fields insure that not only do
+actual secret (x or y) to be used in SMP.
+The additional fields insure that
-both parties know the same secret input string, but no man-in-the-middle is
+not only do both parties know the same secret input string, but no man-in-the-
-capable of reading their communication either.
+middle is capable of reading their communication either.

 ### SMP Hash function